 Any other reproduction, distribution or use of the content, in whole or in part, is specifically prohibited.
 Prohibited uses include commercial use, "screen scraping", "database scraping", and any other activity intended to collect, store, reorganize or manipulate the content of this website.

 Enduring Promises uses industry standard practices to protect your personal information, including firewalls and Secure Socket Layers.
 We utilize several different security techniques to protect data from unauthorized access, but, we cannot guarantee the security of our system.
 We also do not guarantee uninterrupted or secure access to our system, as the operation of our Site can be interrupted by numerous factors outside of our control.

 A couple may cancel their Wedding Ceremony Contract with Enduring Promises at any time during the ten (10) day period after receiving an email copy of the executed Wedding Ceremony Contract.
-If a couple choose to cancel their Wedding Ceremony Contract during this time, a full refund of the amount paid will be returned by EPI within (5) days of the office receiving written notice of cancellation.
+If a couple choose to cancel their Wedding Ceremony Contract during this time, a full refund of the amount paid will be returned within fifteen (15) days of written receipt of notice of cancellation.
 No explanation or reason for cancelling is required during this ten (10) day period.
-Your refund will be credited to the same account used to make the original deposit.
-We’ll send you an email when our team has processed your refund so you'll know that it’s on the way.

 There may be other rights, duties and remedies that allow you to cancel the Wedding Ceremony Contract after ten (10) days.
 For more information contact the Ministry of Consumer and Business Services.